Oklahoma approves the nation's most restrictive abortion ban

 Leave your feedback

-OKLAHOMA CITY (AP) — Oklahoma’s Legislature gave final approval Thursday to another Texas-style anti-abortion bill that providers say will be the most restrictive in the nation once the governor signs it.
+OKLAHOMA CITY — Oklahoma State Legislature passed a bill Thursday that abortion advocates say that once signed, will become the most restrictive ban yet in the nation.

-The bill is part of an aggressive push in Republican-led states across the country to scale back abortion rights.
-It comes on the heels of a leaked draft opinion from the U.S. Supreme Court that suggests justices are considering weakening or overturning the landmark Roe v.
-Wade decision that legalized abortion nearly 50 years ago.
+In a 73-16 vote, state lawmakers passed House Bill 4327, which would ban all abortions in the state and would be enforced by lawsuits from private citizens against abortion providers, which can include the clinic itself where the abortion was provided, as well as the doctors and staff there.
+The bill has exceptions for rape and incest, but those incidents must be reported to law enforcement.
+The bill also makes an exception to save the life of the mother.

 READ MORE: While the nation grapples with post-Roe possibilities, Oklahoma is already living it, advocates say